Call to Arms (2018 video game): Game engine

 In January 2013, Digitalmindsoft released a video of the game physics, which Rock, Paper, Shotgun (RPS) said "[showed] a game that looks a lot like Men Of War with better voice acting".
 In an interview published shortly after, Kramer said that the game would make use of an updated GEM game engine to allow for better game performance.
-In February 2013, after another routine release of game screenshots and a video, RPS agreed with their earlier statement about the appearance of the game.
-In June 2013, Kramer thought that the engine should get a new name, because he found it "hard to believe the difference with all the improvements."
-RPS agreed, with journalist Jim Rossignol suggesting that he would "be in heaven [...] if someone could create a sci-fi game with the same sort of engine fidelity."
+After another routine release of game screenshots and a video, RPS agreed with their earlier statement about the appearance of the game.
+Kramer thought that the engine should get a new name because of several new graphical improvements.
 Men of War: Assault Squad 2, released in May 2014 before Call to Arms, was also built using the Call to Arms engine, which PC Gamer identified as an opportunity to test the engine.

-In June 2013, Digitalmindsoft wanted to include "integrated in-game video capture software", and support for Steam was assumed.
+Digitalmindsoft wanted to include "integrated in-game video capture software", and support for Steam was assumed.

 The game has a map and mission editor, which support Steam Workshop.
 The game also provides a replay function.